makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP39.md

 Due to his professional experience, demonstrable history of structuring and executing RWA deals for MakerDAO, unique ability to navigate the regulatory landscape ahead for RWAs, and credible neutrality, Christian Petersen is well-suited to facilitate RWF-0x.

-He has 25 years of international business development, cross-border transaction structuring and legal execution experience to support the on-boarding of high-quality real world assets to Maker.
-He has further led international commercial transactions of all types while at international law firms in Washington, DC, Hong Kong and Tokyo (15 years), in-house (10 years) and with the Maker Real World Finance Core Unit (RWF-001) since March 2021.
+He has 25 years of international business development, cross-border transaction structuring and legal execution experience to support the onboarding of high-quality real-world assets to Maker.
+He has further led international commercial transactions of all types while at international law firms in Washington, DC, Hong Kong and Tokyo (15 years), in-house (10 years) and with the Maker Real-World Finance Core Unit (RWF-001) since March 2021.

 As a contributor to the RWF-001 Core Unit and as the proposed Core Unit Facilitator of the incubating Legal & Transactional Services Core Unit (“LTS”), he has unambiguously demonstrated his value add to the Maker real-world asset program.
 Despite industry obsession with a separate risk (legal, portfolio, commercial etc.) function, legal and risk are inextricably linked to underwriting.
 As such, it is not necessary or useful to have a separate legal core unit to support RWAs.